Amzani/apidesk-sdk-test-def/docs/models/components/currency.md

 # Currency

-Specifies the currency in which the company's financial transactions are conducted, adhering to the ISO 4217 standard.
-This field is important for financial consistency and reporting, especially for companies operating in multiple countries.
-It ensures that monetary values are accurately represented and understood across different regions.
+Specifies the currency in which financial transactions are conducted for the company.
+This should be a valid ISO 4217 currency code, such as 'USD' for United States Dollar or 'EUR' for Euro.
+It helps in standardizing financial data across the CRM system.

 ## Example Usage